 This is because nitrates in our food from leafy greens, beets, and others are absorbed into the bloodstream via the gut, and then find their way into the saliva in our mouth.
 The nitrates then interact with bacteria and are converted into nitrite.
 Nitrite is swallowed and absorbed in the gut into our bloodstream, yet now, this is the form our body can convert to nitric oxide.
 Nitric oxide works systemically to lower blood pressure, improve brain health, optimize exercise and sexual performance, and has key roles in immunity and more.

 The other main way the body makes nitric oxide is through the arginine pathway.
-Arginine is an amino acid that comes from protein and supplements.
+Arginine is an amino acid found in protein and supplements.
 This pathway gets less and less effective as we get older.
-As we age, we become 50-80% more dependent on the nitrate conversion in the mouth by bacteria to support nitric oxide in the body.
+As we age, we become 50-80% more dependent on bacterial nitrate conversion in the mouth to support nitric oxide production in the body.
 When you use commercial antiseptic mouthwashes, you kill this bacteria and this mechanism.

-Instead, I’m a fan of tongue scraping with a copper device, adequate brushing and flossing, and herbal mouthwashes and toothpastes like those carried by Biocidin Botanicals are more selective as to supporting microbiome balance.
+Instead, I’m a fan of tongue scraping with a copper device, adequate brushing and flossing, and herbal mouthwashes and toothpastes like those offered by Biocidin Botanicals, which are more selective in supporting microbiome balance.

 Vaginal Microbiome